 Depending on the length of the internship or work-placement, this block allows the student time and scope to develop a professional project report based on their work-placement or consultancy project internship to highlight and report their impact on the respective client organisations.

 Contact time and independent study hours will vary across blocks.

-An MBA Expert Speaker Series will expose the students to guest lectures and seminars conducted by industry and academic leaders.
+Our Global Choices programme of talks, workshops and masterclasses will expose you to guest lectures and seminars conducted by industry and academic leaders.